 One last note about making the matzo balls: Dense matzo balls are "sinkers."
 They stay on the bottom of the pot.
 Proper matzo balls (a.k.a. "floaters") should bob to the surface of the pot while they're cooking.

-Matzo Ball Soup RecipePrint
+Matzo Ball Soup

 For the matzo balls:

-- 2 large eggs
+2 large eggs

 2 tablespoons schmaltz (chicken fat), melted, or any neutral-flavored oil

-- 2 tablespoons water
+2 tablespoons water

-- 1 teaspoon kosher salt
+1 teaspoon kosher salt

-- 1/4 teaspoon ground black pepper
+1/4 teaspoon freshly ground black pepper

 1/2 cup matzo meal

 For the soup:

-- 6 cups chicken broth, homemade or store-bought
+6 cups chicken stock, homemade or store-bought

-- 1 large carrot, peeled and sliced thinly (about 1/8-inch thick)
+1 large carrot, peeled and sliced thinly (about 1/8-inch thick)

-- 2 inner ribs of celery, peeled and sliced thinly (about 1/8-inch thick)
+2 inner ribs of celery, peeled and sliced thinly (about 1/8-inch thick)

-- 1 tablespoon chopped fresh parsley or dill
+1 tablespoon chopped fresh parsley or dill

-- Ground black pepper
+Freshly ground black pepper